mttschltz/kittythinks/content/food-security-resources.md

 How can consumer behaviour be meaningfully influenced?
 The simplest strategy is price changes. \
 A forced example of this has been the ongoing severe economic crisis in Venezuela.
 A report¹ from the World Food Programme (WFP) from 2020 has found one in three Venezuelans food insecure, with almost 8% severely so.
 On average, Venezuelans consumed cereal, roots and tubers, with the addition of legumes and some milk products for the majority of the week.
 Fruits and vegetables, as well as meat and fish, were consumed less than 3 times a week.
 This indicated a nutritionally inadequate diet.

+> _Seven out of 10 Venezuelans report that food is always available.
+However, access to food is difficult as the prices are too high when compared to household income._